IbrahimElshafey/LocalResumableFunction/_Documents/Testing.md

 * 1 Million active wait for same function
 	* With mandatory part exist
 	* Without mandatory part exist
-* 1000 resumable function test
+* 500 active resumable function
-* 1000 pushed call per second test
+* 100 resumable function activated by one pushed call
-* One method activate 1000 function type
+* 10000 pushed call per second test

 # Problem to solve
 * We can't mock Resumable function class dependencies and use the mocks because of attributes checks